-Change location - how to do it with a VPN
+Change location in Google - how to do it with a VPN

-Using a Virtual Private Network may sound like a complicated way of making the location change - rest assured, it's quite the opposite.
+Using a Virtual Private Network may sound complicated and difficult but it's actually pretty straight forward.
 Today’s best VPN providers are easy to install and can then be configured to take care of everything else.

 To show you how to change location in Google, the screenshot above is of our #1 rated service ExpressVPN.
 The better options, like this one, offer plenty of servers in distant locations throughout the world.
 Recall that a VPN works by creating an encrypted tunnel of data between your computer and the VPN server.
 ExpressVPN offers a robust network of 160 servers to connect to, in 94 countries enabling us to go anywhere in the world.